emberjs/ember.js/README.md

 # Adding New Packages

-Be sure you include the new package as a dependency in the global `package.json` and run `spade update`.
+Be sure you include the new package as a dependency in the global `package.json` and run `spaderun update`.

-Note that unless you are adding new __tests__ or adding a new package you should not need to run `spade update`.
+Note that unless you are adding new __tests__ or adding a new package you should not need to run `spaderun update`.